DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

 1. Only Islamic stocks can be traded.
 SOTS will block any transaction of stock that does not comply with the Sharia.
-Blocking is started from the first step of the transaction –that is when investors input a buying order of stocks.
+Blocking is started from the first step of the transaction – that is when investors input a buying order of stocks.

 2. It must be a cash-basis transaction for buying Islamic stocks.